 Timeout waiting for SMS

-Increase the timeout_seconds parameter (up to 300).
+Increase the timeout_seconds parameter (hosted HTTP: up to 60 per call; local stdio: up to 300).
 Confirm the number is in ACTIVE status with joltsms_list_numbers.
 Verify the target platform actually sent the SMS -- some platforms throttle or block repeat verification attempts.

 402 Payment Required